-As the health service moves into the post COVID-19 phase of response planning, there will be a need to accurately plan acute, community and GP services.
+When the health service moves into the post COVID-19 phase of response planning, there will be a need to accurately plan acute, community and GP services.
 Planning will need to take into account the possibility that increased numbers of people will begin to travel from their home areas to go on holiday in the UK.

 Some popular tourist areas are concerned about the effects this population increase might have on their service planning.
 They will potentially have to manage increased numbers seeking care as a temporary resident.
-There is a possibility of a second spike in coronavirus that might have knock on effects on cancer and urgent care services if numbers rapidly escalate.

 The GMS regulations set out that the length of time that a patient is intending to reside in an area dictates whether they are registered as a temporary or permanent patient.